This essay originally appeared in Beatdom #20. It has been slightly revised to incorporate new information.

 Obviously, my drug use is exaggerated or I would be long since dead.
 I’ve already outlived the most brutal abuser of our time—Neal Cassady.
 Me and William Burroughs are the only other ones left.
 We’re the last unrepentant public dope fiends, and he’s seventy years old and claiming to be clean.
 But he hasn’t turned on drugs, like that lying, treacherous, sold-out punk Timothy Leary.

-As with Allen Ginsberg, there are a quite a few references to Burroughs throughout Thompson’s writing, but these show little more than an awareness of Naked Lunch and The Soft Machine.
+As with Allen Ginsberg, there are quite a few references to Burroughs throughout Thompson’s writing, but these show little more than an awareness of Naked Lunch and The Soft Machine.
 Still, it seems that Burroughs’ 1959 novel had quite an impact on Thompson.
 Having read it soon after it was published, Thompson began to incorporate Burroughs’ disturbing imagery and jump cuts into his own writing.
 In his book, Gonzo Republic, Neal Stephenson notes how Burroughs “had strikingly conflated politics, sex and drug addiction,” something that Thompson used to great effect a little over a decade later in his Fear and Loathing on the Campaign Trail ’72.
 He goes further, claiming that “Thompson’s Gonzo writing has much the same political impact as William S. Burroughs’s cut-ups.”
 Stephenson believes that Thompson’s violent prose, savagely taking apart political figures, mixed with bizarre, grotesque flights of fantasy, owes a debt of gratitude to Burroughs.
 Thompson’s work was filled with these weird tangents, which Stephenson rightly likens to Burroughs’ “routines.”
+Allen Ginsberg compared the two writers as well, writing:

 Thompson’s friend and neighbor, Jay Cowan, also believed that Burroughs also had a hand in shaping Thompson’s perverse prose.
 Regarding his short story, “Screwjack,” in which Thompson vividly describes having sex with a cat, Cowan says, “The influences for such a piece are many, ranging from the ever-pressing need to be original and build to his on-going fascination with the life and work of William S. Burroughs.”
 One hopes that he meant Burroughs’ bizarre fantasies rather than his real-life interest in cats.